huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 When sending queries over a QUIC connection, the DNS Message ID MUST be set to zero.

-It is noted that this has implications for proxying DoQ message to other transports in that a mapping of some form must be performed (e.g., from DoQ connection/stream to unique Message ID).
+This has implications for proxying DoQ message to other transports.
+When forwarding a DNS message, a DNS Message ID MUST be generated according to the rules of the protocol that is in use.
+For example, the DNS Message ID to zero for DoQ, whereas it is set to a randomly chosen value for DNS over UDP.

 ## DoQ Error Codes